 The result, “Please Don’t Rush”, is an extraordinary insight into the world of blind children and was selected for a number of international film festivals, including St Kilda and New York.

 Little Bang’s New Eye

 This heart-warming story shows the impact of changing just one life, for a child, her family and their small community in Vietnam.

 Filmed, produced, edited and directed by THINK FILMS, the story was completely unscripted and 100% real.

 Sight and Insight: Doctors Helping Doctors

-Sight For All undertakes a reverse fellowship program at the Vietnam National Institute of Ophthalmology in Hanoi, where each year three young ophthalmologists are trained in a subspecialty field of the profession.
+Sight For All undertakes educational programs for eye health professionals across Asia.
+This short film showcases our far-reaching and sustainable work at the Vietnam National Institute of Ophthalmology in Hanoi.
 Note: This video is age restricted due to graphic content.